TioPlato23333/MangaGenerator/README.md

 # MangaGenerator
 ## Overview

-This is a manga generator.
+Generate mange-style avatar from a photo.

 ### How to use it